ntfwc/decompression_cache/README.md

 It is designed for a GNU/Linux based system, but it may work on others.

 #Description
 This is a cache for file decompression.
 Useful for facilitating efficient access to compressed static content.
-My original use case was increasing the efficiency of on-the-fly game decompression, similar to how some emulators are able to handle ROMs in zip files.
+My original use case was increasing the efficiency of on-the-fly game decompression, similar to how some emulators handle ROMs in zip files.
 But this could be just as easily applied to archived log or sqlite database access.

 #Technical Description
 It takes an archive file from the command line and returns a path to the decompressed content: